alauda/redis-operator/README.md

 * Redis 6.0, 6.2, 7.0, 7.2 supported (only versions 6.0 and 7.2 have undergone thorough testing.
 5.0 also supported, but no acl supported)
 * Online data backup/restore
 * Graceful version upgrade
-* High available in product environment
+* High available in production environment

 ## Quickstart

 If you have a Kubernetes cluster and `kubectl` configured to access it, run the following command to instance the operator:

+TODO

 ## Documentation